Best things to do in Japan

 Whether you seek adventure, cultural experiences, shopping or enlightenment, Japan has something to offer every type of traveller.
 This fascinating archipelago of volcanic islands is like no other place you’ve visited, where ancient temples sit side by side with neon lit streets.
 The trick is to sample all Japan has to offer – from the weird and wacky to the humble and serene.
 We’ve compiled some of the best experiences of them all.
-Here are ten experiences not to miss in Japan.
+Below are the top 10 experiences not to miss in Japan.

 1. Visit Japan’s bustling capital

+If you’re wondering what to do in Tokyo, you’ll be overjoyed with the great number of options.
 If it’s culture and education that you’re after, then it’s time to head north to Ueno.
 If you happen to be around in early April then you won’t want to miss Ueno Park’s cherry blossoms, which line the street leading towards the Tokyo National Museum in spectacular fashion.
 The museum is well worth a visit with its collection of artefacts from Japan’s rich history, including samurai swords and beautifully embroidered kimonos.
-Visitors are required to leave bags in a secure locker at the entrance whilst exploring the museum.

 Not far east of Ueno, just across the Sumida River, is the Ryogoku Kokugikan stadium, the ultimate place to catch a legendary sumo tournament.
 There’s only one catch: it has to be sumo season!
 Tournaments run for two weeks at a time in January, May and September.
 For the full schedule, and plenty more sumo-related information, visit the sumo website.